 The Standard also offers business disability coverage.
 The Business Overhead Protection plan will reimburse your share of business overhead expenses if you’re determined to be fully disabled.
 That will include mortgage or rent payments, payroll, utility costs, and even business insurance premiums.

-There's no one company on this list that's the best disability insurance company for everyone.
-Carefully discuss your income, occupation, overall health, and risk factors with a competent agent from any one of these companies.
-That's the only way to determine the right policy for you.
+There’s no one disability insurance company on this list that’s the best for everyone.
+First, think about how it fits into your overall financial picture, but never go with a policy just because it’s the cheapest.
+After that’s determined you can go shopping.
+Carefully discuss your income, occupation, overall health, and risk factors with an agent to find the best disability insurance policy for you.
+That’s a fool-proof way to determine the right policy for you.